 Google handles billions of websites every day.
 How does it do that…and how can you get a little more attention?
 Let’s take a look at how Google indexes, analyzes and then ranks a website, and what you can do to help the process along.

 Just like phonebooks in the old days, search engines have a large index of all the pages on all the websites that they know.
-Your site can only be shown if it is in that database.
+Your site can only show up in SERPs (the acronym for “search engine results pages”) if it is in that database.

 Before your site can appear in the search results, the search engine must know it exists.
 In technical terms, we want the search engine to add your site to its index of known websites.
 That’s the first thing to work on: anything you do to optimize your site can only make a difference if the search engine sees your site in the first place.

-If your site is new, search engine crawlers will find it eventually.
-But if you’d like to hurry the process along, the best way to get it indexed quickly is to submit your website address via Google Search Console (formerly Google Webmasters Tools or GWT).
-This process only takes a moment, but you can be absolutely sure that a crawler will visit your website.
+If your site is new, search engine crawlers will find it eventually, likely in a few days or weeks.
+But if you’d like to hurry the process along, the best way to get it indexed quickly is to sign up for a free Google Search Console account and use its URL Inspection Tool.
+Or, if you have a Jimdo Dolphin website, you can use the SEO tools to automatically submit it for indexing.
+This process only takes a moment, but you can be absolutely sure that a crawler will visit your website ASAP.
 Much better than sitting around waiting for something to magically happen.

 Has your site already been indexed?

-Once the crawler knows your site exists, and what’s on it, it’s time to analyze.
+Once the crawler knows your site exists and what’s on it, it’s time to analyze what it finds.
 That analysis ends in a ranking: a list of pages on the internet that best match a certain search phrase.

 What questions does your site answer?